happybono/SonataSmooth/README.md

 #### Smoothing Workflow
 When the user clicks **Calibrate** Button :
 - All input values are converted to a double[] array.
-- Kernel width and polynomial order are parsed from combo-boxes.
+- Kernel radius and polynomial order are parsed from combo-boxes.
 - The selected filter is applied using parallel processing (PLINQ).
 - Results are added to the output list box in batches, with progress feedback.